Frank Merriwell: Syndicated comic strips

 The McClure Newspaper Syndicate distributed Young Frank Merriwell, written by Patten and illustrated by John Hix; it debuted on March 26, 1928, and ran for six months.
 The comic strip was resurrected in July 1931 as Frank Merriwell's Schooldays (this time syndicated by the Central Press Association and illustrated by Jack Wilhelm) and ran for three years.

 Radio

 The Adventures of Frank Merriwell first ran on NBC radio from March 26 to June 22, 1934, as a 15-minute serial airing three times a week at 5:30pm.
 Sponsored by Dr. West's Toothpaste, this program starred Donald Briggs in the title role.
 Harlow Wilcox was the announcer.

 After a 12-year gap, the series returned October 5, 1946, as a 30-minute Saturday morning show on NBC, continuing until June 4, 1949.
 Lawson Zerbe starred as Merriwell, Jean Gillespie and Elaine Rostas as Inza Burrage, Harold Studer as Bart Hodge and Patricia Hosley as Elsie Belwood.
-Announcers were Mel Brandt and Harlow Wilcox, and the Paul Taubman Orchestra supplied the background music.
+Announcers were Tex Antoine, Mel Brandt and Harlow Wilcox, and the Paul Taubman Orchestra supplied the background music.

 Yale's alma mater, "Bright College Years", was the theme song.